watertap-org/watertap/docs/how_to_guides/how_to_use_MCAS_property_model.rst

     iscale.calculate_scaling_factors(m)

-`assert_electroneutrality` is an available method in MCAS.
+``assert_electroneutrality`` is an available method in MCAS.
 This can be used to assert and optionally adjust composition to enforce electroneutrality.
-For a defined composition, i.e., the inlet composition, which is assumed to be known, set `defined_state` to True.
-To adjust composition to enforce electroneutrality, select the ion to adjust with the `adjust_by_ion` argument.
+For a defined composition, i.e., the inlet composition, which is assumed to be known, set ``defined_state`` to True.
+To adjust composition to enforce electroneutrality, select the ion to adjust with the ``adjust_by_ion`` argument.

 .. testcode::

     m.fs.state_block[0].assert_electroneutrality(defined_state=True, adjust_by_ion="Cl_-")

+Output similar to what is shown below will appear to notify the user whether an adjustment in ion composition was made and by how much:

 .. testoutput::